RazviOverflow/razvioverflow.github.io/_microcorruption/sydney.md

 - In **<yellow><u>big-endian</u></yellow>** the most significant byte, the byte containing the most significant bit *(the leftmost byte)*, is stored first, at the lowest address.
 The least significant byte, then, has the higher address.
 - In **<yellow><u>little-endian</u></yellow>** the least significant byte, *(the rightmost byte)* is stored first, at the lowest address.
 The most significant byte, then, has the higher address.

-As an example, let's use the word "RAZVI OVERFLOW".
+As an example, let's use the char sequence "RAZVI OVERFLOW".
 Suppose each char is 1 byte and we are starting at address 0x00.
 Here is how a little-endian and big-endian architecture would store the data in memory.

 <p align="center">
 <img src="/images/endianness.png">